neverfap-deluxe/nfd-api/content/content_podcast/EP_10_my_personal_mental_health_routine.md

 In this episode I talk about my own personal mental health routine and how you can apply those principles in your own life.

 # Script

 - Welcome to the NeverFap Deluxe podcast.
   - My name is Julius Reade.
   - Explain what podcast is about.
   - I run a website.
   - I run a Discord channel.
   - I run a subreddit.
   - I have a Patreon.

-- In today’s episode I want to talk a bit about my own life, in particular my own ambitions and routines and essentially provide you with insight into what makes The Reade tick!
+- In today’s episode I want to talk a bit about me!
+  - I want to talk about my beliefs, my routines, my ambitions.
+  - Why I do things the way I do.
-  - Basically, I follow all the advice that I give you people, and so I thought I might do a podcast about me, so you can better understand what you as an individual are capable of.
+  - Basically, to help you better understand what you as an individual are capable of.
-  - Personally speaking, I maintain the belief that everyone is capable of the same greatest and ambition in life.
+  - I believe everyone is capable of the same greatest and ambition in life, it's just about having role models in place to help understand that.

 - Mental health update
   -

-- I suppose if I had to describe myself, I would say that I’m more-or-less a psychopath in terms of
+- Let's talk first a bit about my beliefs and philosophies.

+- Let's talk about routines.

+- Let's talk about ambitions.

+-